nakshi-dudhiya/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Terraform Registry

-Terraform sources their providers and modules from the Terraform registry which located at registry. [registry.terraform.io](https://registry.terraform.io/)
+Terraform sources their providers and modules from the Terraform registry which is located at the registry. [registry.terraform.io](https://registry.terraform.io/)

-- **Providers** is an interface to APIs that will allow to create resources in terraform.
+- **Providers** is an interface to APIs that will allow to creation of resources in Terraform.

-- **Modules** are a way to make large amount of terraform code modular, portable and sharable.
+- **Modules** are a way to make large amounts of terraform code modular, portable, and sharable.

 [Random Terraform Provider](https://registry.terraform.io/providers/hashicorp/random/)

 ## Terraform Console

-We can see a list of all the terraform commands using `terraform` command.
+We can see a list of all the terraform commands using the `terraform` command.

 #### Terraform Init

-At the start of a new terraform project we will run `terraform init` to download the binaries for the terraform providers that we will use.
+At the start of a new terraform project, we will run `terraform init` to download the binaries for the terraform providers that we will use.

 #### Terraform Plan

 `terraform plan`

-This will generate out a changeset, about the state of our infrastructure and what will be changed.
+This will generate a changeset, about the state of our infrastructure and what will be changed.

 We can output this changeset ie. "plan" to be passed to an apply, but often you can just ignore outputting.